Secretary of state: Malaysia

-In Malaysia, Chief Secretary to the Government is the Malaysian secretary of state.
+In Malaysia, the chief secretary to the government is the Malaysian secretary of state.

-However, every state in Malaysia have their own State Secretary, except federal territories.
-Secretary of State is the member of the State Executive Council, appointed by the Governor (in Malacca, Penang, Sabah and Sarawak) or the Sultan (except in Negeri Sembilan, appointed by the Yang DiPertuan Besar; and Perlis, appointed by the (Raja of Perlis).
-The State Secretary is the head of the public service in his/her state.
+However, every state in Malaysia have its own state secretary, except federal territories.
+The secretary of state is the member of the State Executive Council, appointed by the governor (in Malacca, Penang, Sabah and Sarawak) or the sultan (except in Negeri Sembilan, appointed by the Yang DiPertuan Besar; and Perlis, appointed by the (Raja of Perlis).
+The state secretary is the head of the public service in their state.

 Timor-Leste

-Following the Portuguese model, in the Government of Timor-Leste, a Secretary of State (Sekretáriu Estadu in Tetum, Secretário de Estado in Portuguese) is a junior minister, subordinate to a cabinet minister.
+Following the Portuguese model, in the government of Timor-Leste, a secretary of state (Sekretáriu Estadu in Tetum, Secretário de Estado in Portuguese) is a junior minister, subordinate to a cabinet minister.
 Despite being members of the Government, the Secretaries of State usually do not participate in the Council of Ministers, unless they are specially summoned for and, in this case, without right to vote.